adlnet/xAPI-Spec/xAPI.md

 		<td>
 			Filter, only return Statements matching the specified registration id.
-Note that although frequently a unique registration id will be used for one Actor assigned to one Activity, this should not be assumed.
+Note that although frequently a unique registration id will be used for one Actor assigned to one Activity, this cannot be assumed.
-			If only Statements for a certain Actor or Activity should be returned, those parameters should also be specified.
+			If only Statements for a certain Actor or Activity are required, those parameters also need to be specified.
 		</td>
 		<td>Optional</td>
 	</tr>